schmidt-software/HomelabOS/docs/software/portainer.md

 ## Access

-By default, Inventario will be available at either:
+By default, Portainer will be available at either:

 [https://portainer.{{ domain }}/](https://portainer.{{ domain }}/)